dtudk/pythonsupport-page/docs/install/macos/automated.rst

 --------------------------------------
 Open up a terminal again. if you see ``(base)`` next to your username, you can proceed.
 Otherwise try to install miniconda again.
 Miniconda can be found on `this website  <https://docs.anaconda.com/miniconda/index.html#latest-miniconda-installer-links>`_.
-For further information, see step 1 :ref:`here <fully-manual-reference-mac>`
+For further information, see step 1 :ref:`here <fully-manual-reference-mac>`.

 .. todo::
     Insert image of the terminal with ``(base)`` next to the username